Tangent (club)

 Like the three other clubs in the movement, there are various Tangent clubs in towns and cities across the UK, and overseas.

-Recently, some Tangent clubs have opened their doors to non ex Circlers.
+Tangent clubs have opened their doors to non ex Circlers.

 Tangent clubs are affiliated to the National Association of Tangent Clubs (NATC).
 The members of each club will usually meet monthly, and organise various social events, and also activities to raise funds for charity or to support the community.
 Clubs will often hold Friendship or Fellowship evenings and invite other clubs in the neighbourhood to attend.
 Members of different clubs also have the opportunity to meet at a number of Regional Lunches held throughout the year.

 A National AGM is held in April each year at a different venue.
 The members of the National Executive are elected at this meeting, and various proposals will be debated and voted on.

 The Club motto is "Let Friendship Continue".